nicoverbruggen/phpmon/README.md

 * The brew formula `php` has to be installed (which version is detected)
 * Laravel Valet 2.16.2 or higher (older versions might be compatible but are not supported)

-_You may need to update your Valet installation to keep everything working if a major version update of PHP has been released._
+_You may need to update your Valet installation to keep everything working if a major version update of PHP has been released.
+You can do this by running `composer global update && valet install`._

 ## 🚀 How to install